 For over 100 years the family maintained the trails and bridges and allowed public access.
 Today Vaughan Woods attracts hundreds of visitors each day and is frequented by both painters and photographers.
 Known locally as “Hobbitland” the Woods have provided magical childhood memories for many generations of area residents, some of whom fondly remember playing there as early as the 1940s.

 In 2002 William Vaughan’s granddaughter, Diana Vaughan Gibson (pictured here playing as a child), transferred ownership of the Woods and Homestead to the 501(c)(3) non-profit organization now known as Vaughan Woods & Historic Homestead.
 VWHH’s goal is to maintain the Homestead and Woods as a public resource.
 In 2014 stonemasons Jon Jennings and Dan Ucci identified critical needs for structural repairs to the bridges, which have been seriously weakened by stream erosion, embankment instability, shifting abutments and/or disintegration of masonry.
 Visitor safety has required deconstructing one bridge and closing another.
 The entire project is projected to cost upwards of $500,000.

-The bridges were recently chosen for the Maine’s Most Endangered Historic Places list, and the organization has undertaken a multi-year long term process to restore them.
+The bridges were recently chosen for the Maine’s Most Endangered Historic Places list by Maine Preservation, and the organization has undertaken a multi-year long term process to restore them.